givingbacksmiles/openai_assistant/readme.md

 <!-- add instructions -->
 ### Setup

+Ensure you have Python 3.6 or higher installed.

+In your project directory run: `pip install -r requirements.txt`

 In order to use this, please first get your own OpenAI API Key.

-Once you have gotten your API key, create a .evn file and place it in there just like in the `.env-example` file.
+Once you have gotten your API key, create a .evn file and place it in there just like in the **.env-example** file.

 [YouTube Walkthrough Video](https://youtu.be/mQATGbI-kmg)